ADVOCATETANMOY LAW LIBRARY

 I repeat, on the whole the judges have been doing their part well .
 The real responsibility is upon our jurists and teachers to rationalize the process of judicial decision for the purposes of today and not rest content with the rationalizings for the purposes of the past that have come down to them ; to substitute a larger and more varied picture of the end of law and a better and more critically drawn idealization of the legal and social order of the present for the simple picture of the past with its broad lines and impressionistic details.

-In this newer picture which jurists must draw for the courts, the important items will be : (1) to paint a process of legal social engineering as a part of the whole process of social control ; (2) to set off the part of the field of the legal order appropriate to intelligence, involving repetition, calling for rule or for logical development of principle, from the part appropriate to intuition, involving unique situations, calling for standards and for individualized application; (3), to portray a balance between decision of the actual cause and elaboration of a precedent, in which, subsuming the claims of the parties under generalised social claims, as much of the latter will be given effect as is possible ; and (4) to induce a consciousness of the rôle of ideal pictures of the social and legal order both in decision and in declaring the law.
+In this newer picture which jurists must draw for the courts, the important items will be : (1) to paint a process of legal social engineering as a part of the whole process of social control ; (2) to set off the part of the field of the legal order appropriate to intelligence, involving repetition, calling for rule or for logical development of principle, from the part appropriate to intuition, involving unique situations, calling for standards and for individualized application; (3), to portray a balance between decision of the actual cause and elaboration of a precedent, in which, subsuming the claims of the parties under generalised social claims, as much of the latter will be given effect as is possible ; and (4) to induce a consciousnessConsciousness The mindโ€™s (Mind) function that receives, processes, and evaluates information through the five senses, imagination, emotion, reason, and memory.
+The senses gather data, imagination and emotion interpret it, reason judges its value, and memory stores or discards it.
+In neurophysiology, consciousness is often defined as โ€œsubjective awarenessโ€ โ€” the state of being aware of oneself and oneโ€™s surroundings. of the rรดle of ideal pictures of the social and legal order both in decision and in declaring the law.
 Indeed the last is the item of most importance.
-For we shall have done much if we induce on the part of judges a searching examination of how far these pictures that enter into their work so largely are personal pictures and how far they are general pictures; if we induce judges to inquire of themselves whence come the pictures with reference whereto they decide causes and whence their details are derived; if we induce the self-examination that will, for the most part, show them how far they may act upon these ideal pictures with assurance.
+For we shall have done much if we induce on the part of judges a searchingSearch Google SEO: Meaning> Relevance> Quality> Usability> Context examination of how far these pictures that enter into their work so largely are personal pictures and how far they are general pictures; if we induce judges to inquire of themselves whence come the pictures with reference whereto they decide causes and whence their details are derived; if we induce the self-examination that will, for the most part, show them how far they may act upon these ideal pictures with assurance.

-Socrates was not all wrong in holding that much which seems wrongdoing is but ignorant doing.
+Socrates was not all wrong in holding that much which seemsย wrongdoing is but ignorant doing.
 Much will be gained when courts have perceived what it is that they are doing, and are thus enabled to address themselves consciously to doing it the best that they may.

 ROSCOE POUND.